MiDataInt/mdi-apps-framework/shiny/shared/README.md

 variables, unless those variables are passed as function arguments.

-The **session** folder has scripts that define functions that are potentially specific to a user session or only needed to assemble and serve a specific app.
+The **session** folder has scripts that define functions that are potentially specific to a user session or needed to assemble and serve an app.
 They are sourced after a user commits to a specific app and therefore have <code>app</code> and other session variables in their scope without passing them as arguments.
+Session components included in the framework are very broadly applicable to many potential apps, such as the common interfaces for file upload, plotting, etc.

-Scripts in both **global** and **session** folders are sourced at the beginning of a user session by <code>server.R</code> so contents are renewed in the R environment of every user session, i.e. in <code>sessionEnv</code>.
-This enables hotfixes and rolling updates without server restart, just a page reload.
+Scripts in both the **global** and **session** folders are sourced at the beginning of a user session by <code>server.R</code> so contents are renewed in the R environment of every user session, i.e., in <code>sessionEnv</code>.
+This enables hotfixes and rolling updates without server restart, only a page reload.

-The **optional** folder is similar to **session** except that, unlike the latter, optional scripts are not sourced unless specifically requested by an app via a 'require' directive in its
+The **optional** folder is similar to **session** except that, unlike the latter, optional scripts are not sourced unless specifically requested by an app via a 'require' directive in its <code>config.yml</code> files.
-<code>config.yml</code> files.
-Thus, scripts in the session folder are
-generally required for use by the MDI framework, whereas scripts in the optional folder might only be used by a subset of apps.
 Otherwise, the optional and session folders have a similar structure, scope, and purpose.

 The **static** folder has fixed content for populating the main framework pages with text, mostly via markdown rendered in R with